 Capital outlays are funded in large part through grant revenues and PFC project reimbursements.
 Grant revenues are largely dependent on the appropriation of federal funds, and the Airport's aircraft and passenger volume upon which the level of grant funding is partially based.
-The amount of PFC reimbursements is directly related to passenger volumes.
-Lack of availability of one or both of these sources of revenue could dramatically limit the Airport Board's ability to make capital outlays in the future.
+The amount of PFC fees is directly related to passenger volumes.
+Lack of availability of one or both sources of revenue could limit the Airport Board's ability to make capital outlays in the future.

 The Airport Board operates passenger security screening services under a contract from the Transportation Security Administration.
-Security screening reimbursements and expenses both reflect operations under that contract, which goes through February 28, 2022 if TSA exercises all of the contract option terms.
+Security screening reimbursements and expenses both reflect operations under that contract, which goes through February 28, 2022 if TSA chooses to exercise all the contract option terms.
 Should the contract not be renewed, both revenues and expenditures will simultaneously, or nearly simultaneously, terminate.